 I wanted to incorporate coloring into our routine, just for the sake of practicing coloring inside the lines.
 My daughter likes to rush through coloring pages and will flip through a book with only a single crayon streak on each page, so I thought this would be a good exercise for focused practice.
 We’ll rip a page or two out of a coloring book, then use crayons, markers, stamps or stickers, just depending on what we’re feeling that day!
 Isn’t that the beauty of homeschool?

 I just grabbed an old 3-ring binder we already had with the sleeves inside and created sheets on Canva with my daughter’s name, alphabet and numbers for her to trace.
 I also found some sheets on Etsy or google to print out and practice tracing lines and shapes as well.
 We use these washable dry erase markers, because they actually come out of her clothes, unlike expo markers (I learned this the hard way).
 Sometimes we will pull out one of our puzzles to use alongside our worksheets, or these dot stickers are a good tool, too for matching letters or numbers (and come in a pack of over 1,000!)
 We also have a giant dry-erase tracing workbook from Costco, which I couldn’t find online, but I found two separate ones that look like the same thing, just split into two.
 I’ll link them here and here.

-I’ve mentioned “blanket time” on my Instagram before, which is something we’ve implemented since our daughter was 6 months old.
+I wrote about blanket time in this blog post here, which is something we’ve implemented since my oldest daughter was 6 months old.
 It’s a great way to teach little ones about the boundary of the blanket, time (via timer or whenever we say she’s done) and self-entertainment with 1-2 toys.
 We now use blanket time during our school routine for playing with messy or small toys with tiny parts.
 I’ll list a bunch of ideas I have below: